 9. Power on, following instructions included with your pump to maintain electrical safety around water.

-Did you try this method?
+Did you try this method of creating a DIY garden fountain?
 Have photos to share?
 Want to see more goat photos?
 If so, post a comment below!

 I hope you can tell that I love DIY, researching the best affordable solutions for every-day

 problems opportunities and documenting / sharing solutions!🙌 Hawk-Hill.com is reader-supported.